DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/quickstart.md

 ```
 For a policy to apply to incoming traffic, it must match both the source and the operation.
 For example, the above policy will apply and allow traffic only if:

+- It matches the source in the rules.
+- It matches the paths in the operations.